Benchmarking multicultural services

 - Customer feedback mechanisms exist and responses are specifically requested from all library users.

-- Comprehensive library user research is undertaken to include NESB participants.
+- Comprehensive library user research is undertaken to include CALD participants.

 - Average

-- Customer feedback mechanisms exist which have a capacity to meet NESB needs and are made available to library users.
+- Customer feedback mechanisms exist which have a capacity to meet CALD needs and are made available to library users.

 - Client research (eg. surveys and focus groups) is undertaken with provision for English and other main non-English language groups.